 Using newsgroups used to be somewhat more difficult than downloading using peer-to-peer software such as Kazaa.
 When working with binary newsgroups, a distinction may be drawn between two different types of action: posting files and downloading files.
 Most people are mainly interested in downloading files.
 In order to avoid making things unduly complicated, we will for our present purposes concentrate on downloading from the Usenet.
 In order to start downloading from the Usenet, proceed as follows.
 Use the Usenet software to establish a connection with the Usenet server.
 Then search for files in the relevant newsgroups.
 Start the download and recompile the individual chunks.

 The Usenet software available for download at the bottom of this page combines all these stages within a single solution.
-In exchange for a small fee, you receive access to special Usenet servers with a retention time of 200 days for files and 1,000 days for messages.
+In exchange for a small fee, you receive access to special Usenet servers with a retention time of 3,000 days.
 The software provides you with an opportunity to subscribe to and search all popular newsgroups.
 One you have found the files you are looking for, you can download them with a click of the mouse.
 The software puts separated files back together again and checks that the file is complete and undamaged.
 This makes downloading Usenet binaries as simple as working with peer-to-peer software and Bittorrent whilst enabling you to download using your full Internet speed and providing you with rapid access to millions of files.
 Click on the link below in order to download the Usenet access software and test it out for 14 days free of charge.